jwbensley/dfz_name_and_shame/docker/README.md

 ## Automated Build and Run

-### In Pipeline Mode - With Docker Compose
+### In Pipeline Mode

-To build the Redis DB container and DNAS container use the following:
+To build the Redis DB container and DNAS containers use the following:

 ```bash
 cd /opt/dnas/